feifeibear/long-context-attention/README.md

 ![head=8](./media/long_ctx_h8.png)

-- head num=2, note that ulysses degree is limited to <=2.
+- head num=2, note that Ulysses degree is limited to <=2.

-The best throughtput is achieved when `ulysses_degree`=2 and ring_attn_impl as `zigzag`.
+The best throughput is achieved when `ulysses_degree`=2 and ring_attn_impl as `zigzag`.
 We observed 18% and 31% throughput improvement for FWD+BWD and FWD-only.

 ![head=8](./media/long_ctx_h2.png)

 ## Ulysses Attention
-This repository re-implements the all-to-all communication functions and support QKV packed togather, following the principles of [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
+This repository re-implements the all-to-all communication functions and supports QKV packed together, following the principles of [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).
 It is important to note that DeepSpeed-Ulysses does not accommodate scenarios where the number of attention heads surpasses the size of the world (i.e., the total number of GPUs in the distributed setup).

 Below, I will use a diagram of FlashAttention Style to illustrate the workflow of deepspeed-ulysses.